Why has the performance of my distillation unit changed?

 How safe is my PRI equipment to operate?

-- Safety is the primary focus during the design, engineering and commissioning of our equipment.
-All our equipment is designed to be “fail safe” with redundant back-up safeties and alarms.
+- Safety is the primary focus of the design, engineering, and commissioning of our equipment.
+All our equipment is designed to be “fail safe” with redundant backup safeties and alarms.
 If you have a safety or hazard concern, please do not operate your PRI equipment until you have established a safe condition.
 For questions or troubleshooting, please contact the PRI Service Team.

 How do I clean my distillation unit?

 - Cleaning should be performed regularly, to maintain the optimal efficiency of your system.
 The cleaning procedures are explained in your PRI Owners Manual.
 Your manual is located on disc and can be saved to your computer for easy reference.
 If you need a replacement manual, please contact PRI.